lewtun/blog/_posts/2021-01-24-wknotes-pruning-transformers.md

 </pre></div>
 <p>So far, so good ... but what I had not appreciated is that one needs <em>special</em> model classes to deal with sparse matrices!
 In Victor's implementation, this requires a wholescale rewrite of the BERT classes to replace all the <code>torch.nn.Linear</code> layers with a custom <code>MaskedLinear</code> layer and additional parameters to calculate the adaptive mask in the forward pass.</p>
 <p>Although there is <a href="https://discuss.huggingface.co/t/hugging-face-reads-01-2021-sparsity-and-pruning/3144/4?u=lewtun">no plan</a> to include these masked versions of BERT into the main <code>transformers</code> library, <a href="https://twitter.com/madlag?s=20">François Lagunas</a> at HuggingFace pointed me to work he's done on making <a href="https://github.com/huggingface/pytorch_block_sparse">sparse matrices efficient in PyTorch</a>.</p>
 <p>In any case, I went ahead with Victor's masked models and ran a first set of experiments using 10% of the SQuAD data.
-To warmup, I used Victor's scripts as a benchmark and observed some peculiar features of prune-tuning: the metrics are flat for half the training before suddenly shooting up!
+To warmup, I used Victor's scripts as a benchmark and observed some peculiar features of fine-pruning: the metrics are flat for half the training before suddenly shooting up!
 Similarly, the loss gets <em>worse</em> before getting better.
 This is somewhat surprising, since fine-tuning usually gets most of the performance in the first 1-2 epochs of training before plateauing.</p>
 <p><img src="/blog/images/copied_from_nb/my_icons/pruning-scores.png" alt=""></p>
 <p>So far I have not been able to reproduce these results in my implementation, with my model failing to recover from the charactersitic dip in performance during training:</p>
 <p><img src="/blog/images/copied_from_nb/my_icons/pruning-scores-fail.png" alt=""></p>
-<p>So my focus for next week is to figure out what's going wrong and gradually scale-out to prune-tuning on the full SQuAD dataset!</p>
+<p>So my focus for next week is to figure out what's going wrong and gradually scale-out to fine-pruning on the full SQuAD dataset!</p>

 </div>
 </div>